snakemake/snakemake-executor-plugin-slurm/docs/further.md

 You need to consider the extra waiting time for jobs to start on your cluster, when choosing a value for the `--time` flag.

-Consider that `salloc` will start a particular subshell.
-Before you start another interactive job in the _same_ terminal, you need to type `exit`.
-Even if your job has ended already.
+Note that `salloc` opens a subshell.
+Exit it before starting another interactive job in the same terminal -- even if the previous job has completed.